melyntom/melyntom.github.io/README.md

 Previously at vivicca28.github.io

-Personal respitory for individual learning in computer programming.
+Personal respitory for individual learning projects in the subject of computer programming and web development

 ## Portfolio Site